 - How to Store Your Crypto

-If your ICO is successful, you will likely be receiving large amounts of Bitcoin, Ether and other cryptocurrencies which will need to be safely stored and, more importantly, require due diligence as to their source.
+If your STO is successful, you will likely be receiving large amounts of Bitcoin and other cryptocurrencies which will need to be safely stored and, more importantly, require due diligence as to their source.

 We always advise our clients to seek the services of a custodian to hold these crypto assets in cold storage.
 We have contacts who can provide such custody services and, in doing so, may also provide an AML review of the crypto assets being contributed from token purchasers.
 These services can take care of some of the major headaches our crypto clients experience and we can facilitate introductions to these providers for our clients.